isc-projects/kea/doc/sphinx/arm/agent.rst

 -  ``-X`` - As of Kea 3.0, disables path and permissions restrictions.
    The server will emit a warning at startup that sercurity restrctions have been disabled.
-Do not use this mode of operation without careful consideration and takng any necessary precautions.
-Falure to do so can expose deployments to security vulnerabilities.
+Do not use this mode of operation without careful consideration and taking any necessary precautions.
+Failure to do so can expose deployments to security vulnerabilities.
 For more information please read section :ref:`securing-a-kea-deployment`.